Pronyo-Chan/pm64openworldrandomizer_website/README.md

 > python manage.py runserver 0.0.0.0:8000
 ```

 Browswing to `http://127.0.0.1:8000/randomizer_settings` will display the Django REST Framework page, where you can POST a JSON object containing information for randomization settings.
-An example of a valid JSON setting is in `./randomizer/models.py`.